Trump lawyers respond to articles of impeachment: 'Constitutionally invalid'

 PELOSI GLOATS: TRUMP HAS BEEN IMPEACHED ‘FOREVER’

-Trump's lawyers argued that the articles of impeachment violated the Constitution and are "defective in their entirety" because they were the product of invalid House proceedings that "flagrantly denied the President any due process rights," a source close to Trump's legal team said Saturday in briefing reporters.
+Trump's lawyers argued that the articles of impeachment "violate the Constitution" and are "defective in their entirety" because they were the product of invalid House proceedings that "flagrantly denied the President any due process rights."

 At the crux of Trump's defense is that he did nothing wrong in his July 25 phone call with the president of Ukraine when he asked for investigations into Democrats.
-Trump's lawyers argue that military aid to Ukraine was ultimately released without any announcement of investigations into former Vice President Joe Biden and his son, Hunter Biden.
+The White House argues that military aid to Ukraine was ultimately released without any announcement of investigations into former Vice President Joe Biden and his son, Hunter Biden.

-The articles of impeachment "are constitutionally invalid" because they "fail to allege any crime or violation of law whatsoever, let alone, high crimes or misdemeanors," a source close to the legal team said, reflecting the argument in the legal filling.
+The lawyers contend House Democrats fail to allege any crime or violation of law whatsoever, let alone, high crimes or misdemeanors.

+"In order to preserve our constitutional structure of government, to reject the poisonous partisanship that the Framers warned against, to ensure one-party political impeachment vendettas do not become the 'new normal,' and to vindicate the will of the American people, the Senate must reject both Articles of Impeachment," Trump's legal team wrote.
+"In the end, this entire process is nothing more than a dangerous attack on the American people themselves and their fundamental right to vote."

 The response is the first of many expected in the coming days from Trump's growing legal team as they battle to acquit the commander in chief in the Senate impeachment trial.

-The House impeachment managers were expected to release their opening trial briefing Saturday evening, and Trump's lawyers will give their response by Monday.
+The House impeachment managers released their opening trial briefing Saturday evening, and Trump's lawyers will give their response by Monday at noon.

+HOUSE DEMOCRATS URGE SENATE TO 'ELIMINATE THE THREAT' OF TRUMP, IN OPENING IMPEACHMENT TRIAL SALVO

 Adding to the Democrats' case is a legal opinion Thursday from the Government Accountability Office (GAO), which found that the Trump administration broke the law by withholding defense aid to Ukraine.
-But the source close to Trump's legal team rejected the findings and accused the GAO of trying to insert itself into the impeachment "news cycle."
+But a source close to Trump's legal team rejected the findings and accused the GAO of trying to insert itself into the impeachment "news cycle."

 CLICK HERE TO GET THE FOX NEWS APP